Fashionista or Trendsetter? Create Your Own Style -- Be An Original!

 Just my opinion, but I think women in their 50s and 60s, even when they are in great physical condition, look undignified and almost comical in micro mini skirts.
 Please ladies, dress your age.
 There is no need to look dowdy or frumpy just because you are a little older.
 At the same time, when choosing to wear the latest fashion, you also need to adapt that current fashion to your lifestyle and make it age appropriate.
 Wearing clothes that are too youthful only emphasizes the fact that you are getting on in age instead of making you look younger.
 Lots of older women dress fashionably and age appropriately, and look fabulous!

-Here is what a few famous women who make their own fashion and set their own style have said in the past:
+Here is what a few famous women who make their own fashion and set their own style have said about fashion

 “You have to be unique, and different, and shine in your own way.”